-- · When installing in a potentially explosive environment, make sure that the motor is properly certified. - You must earth (ground) all electrical equipment.
+- When installing in a potentially explosive environment, make sure that the motor is properly certified. - You must earth (ground) all electrical equipment.
 This applies to the pump equipment, the driver, and any monitoring equipment.
-Test the earth (ground) lead to verify that it is connected correctly.
+Test the earth (ground) lead to verify that it is connected correctly. - Electrical Connections must be made by certified electricians in compliance with all international, national, state, and local rules.

-NOTICE:Supervision by an authorized ITT representative is recommended to ensure proper installation.
+Supervision by an authorized ITT representative is recommended to ensure proper installation.
 Failure to do so may result in equipment damage or decreased performance.